 Several risk factors exist for the presence of gingivitis.
 If you have poor oral hygiene and fail to adequately clean your mouth on a daily basis, you are putting your mouth at risk for several oral health ailments, including gingivitis.
 If you are involved with any unhealthy bad habits including smoking or chewing tobacco, as well as using drugs, you may be at an increased risk for gingivitis.
 Other common risk factors for gingivitis include the presence of diabetes or pregnancy, as well as genetic predispositions.
 In fact, genetics can drastically increase your risk for gingivitis and can even make you up to six times more likely to develop the disease.
 Hormonal changes within your body can also lead to gingivitis.

 If you are ready for a gingivitis prevention or treatment plan from Cambridge Family Dentistry at our office in Wichita, Kansas, then you are welcome to call us at 316-687-2110.
-Dr. Dean Wright and our entire team look forward to improving the health of your gums.
+Our entire team looks forward to improving the health of your gums.

 Disclaimer: The views expressed in all articles published on the Cambridge Family Dentistry website do not necessarily reflect the views of our staff members at Cambridge Family Dentistry.